 During all four years at Alfred University, Jason sang in Chamber Singers under the direction of Dr. Luanne Crosby.
 He also worked as props master on numerous productions at AU, creating unique and distinctive props.
 He also was an ensemble member of the theatre department’s production of The Mystery of Edwin Drood, directed by Professor Stephen Crosby.
 Since moving to Tucson, he has joined the University of Arizona's Community Choir.
 Their first concert was on Halloween and they sang Vivaldi's Gloria and Zelenka's Te Deum.

-Here are just some of the clubs, places, and activities I love at Alfred:
+Here are just some of the clubs, places and activities I love:

 Production Prop Master

 Miller Performing Arts Center